MetaMask/metamask-extension/test/e2e/webdriver/README.md

 ## Elements

 Finding web elements is a fundamental task in web automation and testing, allowing scripts to interact with various components of a web page, such as input fields, buttons, links, and more.
-One of the element identification methods listed below combines with the use [locators](#locators) to uniquely identify an element on the page.
+One of the element identification functions listed below combines with the use [locators](#locators) to uniquely identify an element on the page.

 <details><summary><b>findElement</b></summary>
 <br>

->**`findElement`** method is called on the driver instance, it returns a reference to the first element in the DOM that matches with the provided locator.
+>**`findElement`** function is called on the driver instance, it returns a reference to the first element in the DOM that matches with the provided locator.
 This value can be stored and used for future element actions.
 >
 >[source](https://github.com/MetaMask/metamask-extension/blob/develop/test/e2e/webdriver/driver.js#L323)
 >